mpa139/allanlab/_pages/openings.md

 permalink: /vacancies
 ---

+# Open Positions
+We are currently looking for one PhD student and up to three postdoctoral fellows to join the SPIRES lab in Fall 2022!
+We are also accepting up to 3 research masters students in the [MESc](https://environment.yale.edu/academics/masters/mfs-mesc) program.

+## PhD Position

+My doctoral students work on how political and economic institutions influence when natural resources are conserved or exploited.
+My doctoral students all have a strong statistics, modeling, machine learning, or remote sensing background and are interested in environmental political economy questions.
+Most take 2 years of coursework and at least one field exam in the Political Science department here.
+More information and the application can be found [here](https://environment.yale.edu/admissions/doctoral)

+## Postdoctoral Positions
+More information coming soon!

 <!-- # Open positions

 **Note: We currently don't have funding for additional PhD and postdoc positions.
 We can only welcome you if you have a fellowship.
 I'd be happy to support you after you apply to our group.
 Take a look at the [veni fellowship](https://www.nwo.nl/en/calls/nwo-talent-programme-veni-science-domain) or the Marie Curie fellowship (currently closed, next deadline probably Fall 2021, [here is last years call]({{ site.baseurl }}/downloads/h2020-wp1820-msca_en.pdf)).**